 Most sexually active partners share HPV until the immune system gets rid of the virus or suppresses it.
 Since there are so many strains of HPV, becoming immune to one strain does not protect you from another.

 It is also important to remember that a diagnosis of HPV is not a reliable and positive indicator of unfaithfulness.

-Having HPV is not the end of the world and it should not affect your life.
+Having HPV is not the end of the world, and it should not affect your life long-term.
 Having routine pap smears to detect early changes in your cervix is something every woman should already be doing.
 Every major medical authority in the world supports routine cervical testing.